Jawahir Thontowi: Academic Background

-In 1976 Jawahir Thontowi graduated from the one of the first Education for Islamic Judges in Indonesia established in Yogyakarta.
+In 1976 Jawahir Thontowi graduated from one of the first Education for Islamic Judges in Indonesia established in Yogyakarta.
 This was a school which will become of the pioneers of legal practitioners in Indonesia.
 As an example the head of the Constitutional Court of Indonesia, Mahfud MD is an alumnus.

 Between 1978 and 1979 became the president of the Student Representative Council in The law faculty UII and at the same time the Vice director of the Human Right Commission which was later turned into the Legal Aid Institute in Yogyakarta.
-In 1979-1980 become the Secretary General for Student Government Council UII then became the staff member of the community development in Muslim students association Yogyakarta.
+In 1979–1980 become the Secretary General for Student Government Council UII then became the staff member of the community development in Muslim students association Yogyakarta.
 During these years he has become a prominent activist in the campus which builds the foundation of his organization skills in later life.

 In 1981 he received an LLB Degree from the Faculty of Law in the Islamic University of Indonesia.
 Then in 1984 became the Head of Community Development Division Institute for Research and Community at the Islamic University of Indonesia.
 Then in 1986 took a course in Center for Research Training of Social Science, Hasanudin University.
 In August that year he received an Award for an outstanding field research Stunent given by YIIS and PLPIIS in Jakarta.
 Working in the campus and research would then lead to further development in his academic career and an opportunity to attain higher education in Australia.
 This was a turning point that would excel in academic career.